2 Locations to Conveniently Serve You

 Traditional Crown & Bridge

 Tooth-colored fillings enable us to do things that are simply impossible with traditional amalgam/silver fillings.
 Firstly, we can repair slightly damaged teeth and small cavities without altering their appearance.
-These fillings are made of a composite resin material, which can be color-matched to a patient’s teeth to make them practically invisible in the mouth.
-They also enable our team to preserve more of a tooth’s natural structure while repairing it, which will help it stay stronger over time as well.
+These fillings are made of a composite resin material, which can be color-matched to a patient’s enamel to make them practically invisible in the mouth.
+They also enable our team to preserve more of a tooth’s natural structure while repairing it, which will help it stay stronger over time.

 Full & Partial Dentures